8 MIN READ

 “Oh man!”
-Captain Bryce Rohrer exclaims as he points toward the water.
+Captain Bryce Rohrer exclaims, pointing toward the water.
 “Spotted dolphins!”

-He’s behind the wheel of his 29-foot Keys Craft as it rocks and rolls off the coast of Jupiter, Florida.
-It’s a Tuesday morning in late April, but, for Rohrer, it’s just another day on the job.
+He’s behind the wheel of his 29-foot Keys Craft off the coast of Jupiter, Florida.

-Behind the boat, in our wake, the spotted dolphins put on a show, jumping in and out of the wake.
+Behind the boat, the spotted dolphins put on a show, jumping in and out of our wake.

 Dive guide Amanda McRoberts — who is also Rohrer’s girlfriend — is already pulling on her wetsuit.
 Before long, she’s trolling around with the dolphins.
 Their fins break the surface around her magenta wetsuit.

-How Captain Bryce Got His Start as a Full-Time Shark Diver
+How Rohrer Got His Start as a Full-Time Shark Diver

 Rohrer grew up on the coastline of Connecticut and frequented Nantucket Island.